fangfufu/Linux-Fake-Background-Webcam/README.md

 I scale down the image send to bodypix, and scale up the mask received from bodypix.
 I dilated the mask further to compensate for the scaling.
 This made the whole thing to run fast enough using only CPU.

+The updated Docker related scripts were added by [liske](https://github.com/liske).